LLNL/radiuss-shared-ci/docs/sphinx/user_guide/getting_started.rst

 Core CI implementation
 ======================

-By default, GitLab expects a ``.gitlab-ci-yml`` file to intrepret the CI setup.
+By default, GitLab expects a ``.gitlab-ci-yml`` file to interpret the CI setup.
-We provide one projects can copy-paste in ``customization/gitlab-ci.yml``, just be sure to place it at the root of your project, with a dot (``.``) at the beginning of the name.
+We provide one that projects can copy-paste in ``customization/gitlab-ci.yml``, just be sure to place it at the root of your project, with a dot (``.``) at the beginning of the name.

 .. code-block:: bash